 I think about my sermons a lot, but then usually speak extemporaneously, with little or no notes; so sometimes things don’t come out quite as planned.
 Here are three main things I wanted to “disclaim,” at least slightly, or correct.

-1) At 13:23 into the sermon I simply misspeak, saying that half the anger of the current white supremacist backlash doesn’t come from hating “whites.”
-I meant to say “people of color.”
+1) At 13:23 into the sermon I simply misspeak, saying that half the anger of the current white supremacist backlash doesn’t come from “hating whites.”
+I meant to say “hating people of color.”
 I was pointing out a great irony of this backlash.
 Though of course many white supremacist do hate people of color, perhaps as much of their anger comes from hating what they consider this country’s white elites.
-I say the “majority” of their anger comes from hating these elites, though it’s probably a slim majority, like 50.9%.
-People of color and women continue to be the live proxies for their anger, and they take it out on them rather the white elites they detest.
-I could also have added that a decisive number of whites who voted for Trump did so because they hated these same “white elites.”
+I say the “majority” of their anger comes from hating these elites, though it’s probably a slim majority, like 51%.
+People of color and women continue to be the live proxies for their anger, and they take it out on them rather than the white elites they detest.
+I could also have added that a decisive number of whites who voted for Trump did so because they hated “white elites” and their PC.

-2) I say that James Baldwin’s words concern patriarchy as well as white supremacy, which I think they do, though he doesn’t say this directly, just heavily implies this.
+2) I say that James Baldwin’s words concern patriarchy as well as white supremacy, which I think they do, though he doesn’t say this directly, just heavily implies it.

 3) I say white supremacy and patriarchy hurt whites and males as much as it does people of color and women.
-I do stand by this, in a way, though I do not mean to equate this to the suffering of people of color and women at the hands of whites and males.
-This suffering has been horrendous at both the personal and systemic level, and it continues, in many cases unabated, or only slightly improved.
+I do stand by this, in a way, though I do not mean to equate this “hurt” to the suffering of people of color and women at the hands of whites and males.
+This suffering has been horrendous at both the personal and systemic level, and it continues, in many cases unabated, or only slightly improved to this day.
 But it does hurt whites and males deeply and profoundly, as all oppressors are hurt when they oppress others.
 They spend tremendous amounts of psychic and physical energy maintaining this oppression, and they close themselves off from being in touch with and developing their own humanity.
 It’s a stunning loss and hurt for them, though they often don’t know this consciously.
-In fact, they often continue oppressing others to shield themselves from their own monstrousness.
+In fact, they often continue oppressing others to shield themselves from their own monstrousness, their unease and emptiness.